What Ayurveda can teach you about not being that mean person at gatherings

 Pitta types are alert and intelligent.
 They love learning and have a natural capacity for problem solving.
 Pitta people like to be leaders and planners and love opulence and material prosperity.

 Do you know people who have these qualities and burnout easily?
-That’s because Pitta types often ignore the needs of their bodies.
+That’s because Pitta types often ignore the needs of their bodies and go into pitta imbalance.
 Ambition and desire to be productive and successful is a higher priority for them.

 How does a Pitta behave?